First Home Ownership Programs

 |Your employer contributions||√|

-*Only member tax credits that have already be paid into your KiwiSaver account can be withdrawn.
+*Only Government contributions that have already be paid into your KiwiSaver account can be withdrawn.

 You can’t withdraw any Australian superannuation savings and a minimum balance of $1,000 must be left in your KiwiSaver account after the withdrawal.